SkillsFundingAgency/dfc-integration-faa/README.md

 # Digital First Careers - Apprenticeship vacancy import

 ## Introduction
-The ìFind a Careerî digital product (https://github.com/SkillsFundingAgency/dfc-integration-faa) showcases available apprenticeship vacancies for a given job profile (such as nurse).
+The ‚ÄúFind a Career‚Äù digital product (https://github.com/SkillsFundingAgency/dfc-integration-faa) showcases available apprenticeship vacancies for a given job profile (such as nurse).
 The component in this repository implements the import process which loads apprenticeship vacancies against the appropriate job profile.
 The import process has the following logical steps.
 1. Identify job profiles applicable for apprenticeships
-2. Search for appropriate vacancies using the ìFind an Apprenticeshipî API.
+2. Search for appropriate vacancies using the ‚ÄúFind an Apprenticeship‚Äù API.
 3. Executes logic to determine which two vacancies to showcase against a job profile
-4. Pushes the showcased vacancies into the ìFind a Careerî digital product.
+4. Pushes the showcased vacancies into the ‚ÄúFind a Career‚Äù digital product.

-The import process is built in c# and the .NET framework, and runs within the Azure Functions (Microsoftís Severless product offering).
+The import process is built in c# and the .NET framework, and runs within the Azure Functions (Microsoft‚Äôs Severless product offering).
 Azure storage queues are used to message between functions within the processing pipeline.

 ## List of dependencies